 2. Who is in the Deaf Ministry?
-Members who are deaf, hard of hearing and the deaf and blind are unified in this group.
+Members who are deaf, hard of hearing, and the deaf and blind are unified in this group.
 Their special needs are focused on having an interpreter during church services because they are not able to hear very well and are dependent on using sign language.

 3. What does the interpreter do?
-He or she is a certified interpreter that translates during all parts of the church service such as prayer, songs, communion, sermons and announcements.
+He or she is a certified interpreter that translates during all parts of the church service such as prayer, songs, communion, sermons, and announcements.
 He or she can be certified by the state or have a national certification.
 It is recommended to have two interpreters in a rotation with 15-30 minute breaks.
 This will give them time to rest and avoid carpel tunnel syndrome.

 7. What is American Sign Language (ASL)?
 It is the 3rd most used language used in the United States.
-ASL is a natural language that can use facial expressions, finger spelling, gestural, visual and body language.
+ASL is a natural language that can use facial expressions, fingerspelling, gestural, visual, and body language.
 It is not a written language, but it has phrases that can be seen and signed.
 In 1817 a young girl named Alice Cogswell was the inspiration for a famous Minister, Thomas Gallaudet, to open a school for the deaf.
 This Thomas Gallaudet is the Founder of the American School for the Deaf.
-Gallaudet University located at Washington, D.C. is named after him.
+Gallaudet University located in Washington, D.C. is named after him.
 It was the first deaf school in America.
 Many countries in the world have their own version of sign language, therefore it is not universal.

 9. Can visitors register on this site?
-To become a member of ICOC, we encourage you to click ICOC locator link from the home bottom page then contact the nearest church location for further details.
+To become a member of ICOC, we encourage you to click the ICOC locator link from the home bottom page then contact the nearest church location for further details.
 Visitors are always welcome and encouraged to write comments post suggestions on this site.

 10. What is the most efficient way to learn American Sign Language (ASL)?
 I do encourage anyone who wants to learn ASL to attend classes at their local Community College or search for basic ASL lessons online.
 The fastest way to learn ASL is by attending deaf events.
-The more you attend deaf events, the more you learn to socialize and build confidence meeting deaf people.
+The more you attend deaf events, the more you learn to socialize and build confidence in meeting deaf people.
 The more you practice ASL with your partner, the more you will improve your skills to become an “ASL Expert”.